katiestewart99/Lab1B-Wordpress/README.md

 ## Class Blogs & Github Handles
 Add your blog & github handle to the bottom of the list.
-To do so, click on the little pencil in the top right corner of the readme you are currently reading in the browser, make edits, a commit message, and commit.
+To do so, click on the little pencil in the top right corner of the readme you are currently reading in the browser, make edits, a commit message, and commit directly to the master branch.
+(Once again, this is a bad habit, but okay for this first set of labs only).
 *May require admins to give you access - shall not know until lab runs*
 ```markdown
 FirstName LastName | [GithubHandle](http://example.com/) | [Blog Web Link](http://example.com/)